 Cover loosely with plastic wrap, a cheap shower cap, or a tea towel.
 Set pans in a “warmish” spot for dough to rise.

-When dough has almost doubled in size, preheat oven to 375 degrees in preparation for baking.
-Be careful not to let rolls rise too much or they will fall when baking.
+When the dough has almost doubled in size, preheat oven to 375 degrees in preparation for baking.
+Be careful not to let rolls rise too much, or they will fall when baking.

 Kitchen Secret for Rolling Out the Dough:

 Cleaning up the counter after rolling out dough can be such a mess!
 Consequently, I use a silicone baking mat.
-Reason being you can pick it up when you’re finished, shake it out in the trash or the sink, and throw it in the dishwasher.
+The reason is because you can pick it up when you’re finished, shake it out in the trash or the sink, and throw it in the dishwasher.
 Yep!
 That easy.

-Just one caveat: If you cut on it like I do, use a light hand so you don’t cut a hole in the mat.
+Just one caveat: If you cut on it as I do, use a light hand so you don’t cut a hole in the mat.
 I know, I know.
 The manufacturer of these mats would not endorse this practice.
-Nevertheless, I’ve been doing it for many years and not a single mat has been harmed in the processed.
+Nevertheless, I’ve been doing it for many years, and the process has not harmed a single mat.

 Q and A About Making These Cinnamon Rolls: